wairimukuria/pig-dice/README.md

 ## Behaviour Driven Development

-the application functionality is mostly what is put into first consideration when developing the application .
+the application functionality is mostly what is put into first consideration when developing the application .the current score should display and so should the cumulative/total scores.player roles 1 the scores are zero and if player holds the  current scores are recorded.and if a player scores 100 first,he/she is the winner.

 ## Technologies Used

 The application is built on the hypertext markup language(HTML)with the use of custom made stylesheets that use cascading,box models and floats, CSS  using the bootstrap front-end framework plus more custom styles and JavaScript using both JavaScriptand jquery functions for the business and the user interface logic run the specifications of the application and give output.